FAQs - Symptoms - Diagnosis - Treatment - Prevention

 diagnosis by the

 is important any time bleeding from the rectum or blood in the stool

 lasts more than a couple of days.
 Bleeding may also be a symptom of

 other digestive diseases, including colorectal cancer.

-The doctor examines the anus and rectum
+The doctor examines the anus

 swollen blood vessels that indicate hemorrhoids and will also perform a